arFari/lifesync/README.md

 # Webhack

-Run "node server.js" to run
+Run "ng build" and then run "node server.js" to run.